Advance statements of a person’s treatment preferences

 It is important that the treating team is aware that there is an advance statement.
 It is recommended that it is placed on the person’s medical file so that it can be identified immediately upon a person being brought to hospital or when they are dealing with the designated mental health service.

-Section 24 sets out the process of making the appointment, including that it be in writing and signed by the person, the nominated person and an authorised witness who is not the nominated person.
+Section 24 of the MHA 2014 sets out the process of making the appointment, including that it be in writing and signed by the person, the nominated person and an authorised witness who is not the nominated person.
 Appointment is revoked by a new nomination, a document revoking the nomination, or by the nominated person declining to act.
 If a nominated person declines to act, they must take reasonable steps to inform the person and the authorised psychiatrist.

 It is again important that the treating team is aware that there is a nominated person.
 This information should be placed clearly on the medical file and handed to the treating team.